-At first glance, the Arrival versus the Sapphire and $89 version versus Sapphire Preferred appear to be almost the same… until you get to the last line about all other purchases.
+At first glance, the no-fee Arrival versus the Sapphire and $89 version versus Sapphire Preferred appear to be almost the same… until you get to that line about all other purchases.

-Since the bulk of your spending probably falls under “all other purchases” this is a huge advantage for Arrival!
+Because the bulk of your spending probably falls under “all other purchases” this is a huge advantage for Arrival.

 1st difference: The value per point

 There’s not much of a difference between the miles on the no annual fee Arrival and the basic Sapphire.
-These are not true frequent flyer miles.
+These are not true frequent flier miles.